 UX research-only project

 4 years since their last major redesign, MagicBricks were planning to revamp their entire platform.
 With this revamp, senior management hoped to achieve a radical improvement in their user experience, as opposed to the incremental refinements they had been working on in recent times.
-Therefore, they wanted us to conduct extensive user research aimed at understanding the main problems their users were currently facing.
+Therefore, they wanted us to conduct an extensive UX audit aimed at understanding the main problems their users were currently facing.